BlockDevsUnited/TokenTutorial/README.md

 ### Find Smart Contract Code Implentation

-Find source code for a Standard ERC-20 Smart Contract.
+Find Source Code for a Standard ERC-20 Smart Contract.
 You want a well tested open source implementation such as the official Consensys implementation.

   - Navigate to the [Consensys Token Repository](https://github.com/ConsenSys/Tokens).
 Find EIP20interface.sol and EIP20.sol in the contracts directory.
 This is the Solidity code you can use to deploy your own token.